openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info/integration-prebid/ios-in-app-bidding-pb-info.md

 ## Mobile API

-The [Integration](../../README.md) of Pure In-App Bidding is similar to the integration of any other regular Ad SDK.
+The Pure In-App Bidding integration is similar to the integration of any other regular Ad SDK.

 <img src="../res/Pure-In-App-Bidding-Integration.png" alt="Pipeline Screenshot" align="center">